Alabama Rot

-This disease has had some major press in the last year, its reported as a terrifying condition that kills dogs, but how much do we currently know about it and how worried should we be?
+Alabama Rot has had some major press in the last year, typically reported as a terrifying condition that kills dogs.
+But how much do we currently know about it, and how worried should we be?

 What is Alabama Rot?